scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     ip a
     ovs-vsctl show
-    ip a

 Here you will notice that out of the box, packstack does not configure the interfaces.
-In it's current state, *em1* has the IP address.
-We need to migrate that IP address to the *br-em1* interface.
+In it's current state, the single Ethernet interface has an IP address from the classroom DHCP server.
+We need to migrate that IP address to the *br-public* interface.

 **Set up the interfaces on the server:**

-For this lab, we will need 3 interfaces.  *ifcfg-em1* will be associated with the *ifcfg-br-em1* bridge.
-Ensure the *ifcfg-em1* and *ifcfg-br-em1* files look as follows.
-The ifcfg-br-em1 file will have to be created - it does not exist out of box.
+For this lab we will need 3 interfaces.
+The DHCP interface will likely be *em1* or *eth0* or something similar.
+These instructions will assume *em1*.
+The interface *em1* will be associated with the *br-public* bridge.
+Lastly, a new interface *classroom* will be created and assume the MAC address of *em1* for external communications.
+Ensure the *ifcfg-em1*, *ifcfg-br-public*, and *ifcfg-classroom* files look as follows.
+The *ifcfg-br-public* and *ifcfg-classroom* files will have to be created.
 The three files on the host should look exactly the same as what is listed below.

-Create the file **/etc/sysconfig/network-scripts/ifcfg-br-em1** with the following contents:

-    DEVICE="br-em1"
+Before configuring these files, first copy the MAC address from the system *em1* interface

+    ip a show dev em1

+The MAC Address is on the second line of output on the link/ether line:

+    2: em1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP qlen 1000
+        link/ether f0:4d:a2:3b:a0:59 brd ff:ff:ff:ff:ff:ff
+        inet 10.16.138.52/21 brd 10.16.143.255 scope global em1
+        inet6 fe80::f24d:a2ff:fe3b:a059/64 scope link
+           valid_lft forever preferred_lft forever

+Alternatively, this script will display only the MAC Address:

+    ip a show dev em1 | awk 'NR==2{print $2}'
+    f0:4d:a2:3b:a0:59

+Create the file **/etc/sysconfig/network-scripts/ifcfg-br-public** with the following contents.
+Note the line MACADDR will use a fabricated MAC address.
+Change the 1st and 2nd bytes (5th and 6th octets in the right most position) to match your lab station number.
+Remember to convert to hex:

+    DEVICE="br-public"
     ONBOOT="yes"
     DEVICETYPE=ovs
     TYPE="OVSBridge"
     OVSBOOTPROTO="static"
-    IPADDR="172.10.0.1"
+    IPADDR="172.16.0.1"
     NETMASK="255.255.0.0"
-    OVSDHCPINTERFACES="em1"
+    MACADDR=de:ad:be:ef:00:00

-The configuration file for em1 exists already, edit **/etc/sysconfig/network-scripts/ifcfg-em1** to contain the following contents:
+The configuration file for em1 exists already, edit **/etc/sysconfig/network-scripts/ifcfg-em1** to contain the following contents.
+Use the same MAC address specified in the previous file:

     DEVICE="em1"
     ONBOOT="yes"
     TYPE="OVSPort"
-    OVS_BRIDGE="br-em1"
+    OVS_BRIDGE="br-public"
     PROMISC="yes"
     DEVICETYPE="ovs"
+    MACADDR=de:ad:be:ef:00:00

-Configure a subinterface em1:1 to provide external access.
-Create the file **/etc/sysconfig/network/ifcfg-em1:1** with the contents:
+Configure a new interface called *classroom* to provide external access.
+Create the file **/etc/sysconfig/network/ifcfg-classroom** with the contents.
+Use the MAC address that was copied from the original *em1* interface:

-    DEVICE="em1:1"
+    DEVICE="classroom"
     ONBOOT="yes"
-    BOOTPROTO="dhcp"
-    TYPE="Ethernet"
+    TYPE="OVSIntPort"
+    OVS_BRIDGE="br-public"
+    DEVICETYPE="ovs"
+    BOOTPROTO=dhcp
+    OVS_EXTRA="set Interface classroom type=internal"
+    MACADDR=f0:4d:a2:3b:a0:59

 **Restart Networking and review the interface configuration:**

+Note: Due to the reassigning of MAC addresses errors may occur until a reboot.

     service network restart

-Confirm the IP address moved to the bridge interface.
+Confirm the *172.16.0.1* IP address is assigned to the bridge interface *br-public*;

     ovs-vsctl show
     ip a

-Now the IP address should be on the *br-em1* interface and *em1:1* virtual interface should be functional.
+IP address should be on the *br-public* interface and the *classroom* interface should have received a new DHCP address.

-    ip a | grep em1
+    ip a | egrep "public|classroom"

 output:

-    2: em1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP qlen 1000
+    92: phy-br-public: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
-    92: phy-br-em1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
+    93: int-br-public: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
-    93: int-br-em1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP qlen 1000
+    168: br-public: <BROADCAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UNKNOWN
+        inet 172.10.0.1/16 brd 172.10.255.255 scope global br-public
-    154: br-em1: <BROADCAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UNKNOWN
+    169: classroom: <BROADCAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UNKNOWN
-    inet 10.16.138.52/21 brd 10.16.143.255 scope global br-em1
+        inet 10.16.143.136/21 brd 10.16.143.255 scope global classroom

 **Lab 3 Complete!**